Jmetrics86/lazy_fred/README.md

 ## Acknowledgments

-- This project utilizes the `fredapi` library for interacting with the FRED API.
+- This project utilizes the `fredapi` and `fred` libraries for interacting with the FRED API.

 ## Contact